kakaobrain/pororo/README.md

 ## Usage

-- `Pororo` can be used as follows:
+- `pororo` can be used as follows:
-- First, in order to import `Pororo`, you must execute the following snippet
+- First, in order to import `pororo`, you must execute the following snippet

 ```python
 >>> from pororo import Pororo
 ```

-- After the import, you can check the tasks currently supported by the `Pororo` through the following commands
+- After the import, you can check the tasks currently supported by the `pororo` through the following commands

 ```python
 >>> from pororo import Pororo